-Join Justin Reznick for an in-depth discussion in this video Lightroom panorama and HDR features, part of Landscape Photography with Lightroom and Photoshop.
+Join Justin Reznick for an in-depth discussion in this video Lightroom panorama and HDR features, part of Lightroom and Photoshop: Landscape Photography.

 - In a perfect world we'd be able to post process in one software application.
 And for some people, they're able to do it, whether it's Lightroom, or Photoshop, or another application.
 And I think that as new iterations come out for things like Lightroom we're getting closer and closer to that goal.
 Now, recently Lightroom introduced two new tools that I think are revolutionary.
 And a lot of times when you upgrade to the next update you try something out and go, oh that's cool, I'm glad, and I'm glad I tried it, and you forget about it.